Bogdan-Branzaniuc/Project-1-HTML-CSS/README.md

 * basic knowledge about the process of fusion
   - the way fusion works
   - the difference between nuclear fusion and nuclear fission
-* in-depth knowledge about both fusion and fision
+* in-depth knowledge about fusion
-  - historical context
+  - historical context of fusion
-  - detailed procedures of both fision and fusion and types of nuclear reactors
+  - detailed procedures of fusion and types of fusion reactors
 * where do we stand in the present from a technological point of view
   - ongoing projects and mega-projects in the field of nuclear fusion
 * **major breakthrough's**, and why are they **major**